Szops/gdzie-jest-szop/mobile/README.md

 npm install
 ```

-Then you have to rune app itself
+Then you have to run app itself

 ```bash
 npx react-native run-android